tony-42069/trader-tony-v3/README.md

 ## Disclaimer

 This software is for educational purposes only.
 Use at your own risk.
+Trading cryptocurrencies involves substantial risk and is not suitable for all investors.
+The autonomous trading feature should be used with caution and appropriate risk management.